Superradiance -- the 2020 Edition: Conclusions Outlook

-An important point of our analysis is the role played by the event horizon and by the ergoregion in energy-extraction processes, such as superradiance, tidal acceleration and the Penrose process.
-Extraction of energy and angular-momentum requires dissipation and the latter is provided by the event horizon.
-It is often assumed that the ergosphere (allowing negative energy states in its interior) is responsible for energy amplification.
-While this is largely true, the ergoregion alone is not sufficient, the crucial role being played by the event horizon.
-Interestingly, the distinction between ergoregion and horizon is superfluous because, as we have shown, the existence of an event horizon in stationary and axisymmetric spacetimes implies that of an ergoregion, so the two effects (dissipation and negative-energy states) are indissolubly connected to each other.
+An important point of our analysis is the role played by the event horizon and by the ergoregion in energy-extraction processes, such as superradiance, tidal acceleration, and the Penrose process.
+The ergosphere (allowing negative energy states in its interior) is responsible for energy amplification.
+As we have shown, the existence of an event horizon in stationary and axisymmetric spacetimes implies that of an ergoregion, so the existence of dissipation and negative-energy states are indissolubly connected to each other.
+However, superradiance in GR is not a prerogative of BHs, but it can also occur in conducting stars and in exotic, horizonless compact objects; in the latter case it is associated with instabilities of these objects.

 One of the most interesting applications of BH superradiance is the possibility of tapping the amplified radiation through various mechanisms of confinement, thus producing a ``BH bomb'' instability.
-We have discussed various of such confining mechanisms, including reflecting surfaces, AdS boundaries, massive fields, magnetic fields and other nonminimal interactions.
-In the AdS case, superradiant instabilities of charged BHs provide a holographic dual description of a spontaneous symmetry-breaking mechanism at finite temperature, and are associated with a phase transition between RN-AdS BHs and a novel hairy BH which is the ground state at low temperatures.
+We have discussed various of such confining mechanisms, including reflecting surfaces, AdS boundaries, massive fields, magnetic fields, and other nonminimal interactions.
+Superradiant instabilities of charged BHs in AdS spacetimes provide a holographic dual description of a spontaneous symmetry-breaking mechanism at finite temperature, and are associated with a phase transition between RN-AdS BHs and a novel hairy BH which is the ground state at low temperatures.
+Novel hairy BH solutions branch off the superradiant threshold in the AdS case and in asymptotically-flat spacetimes with massive complex scalars.
+These solutions can be interpreted as the nonlinear extension of linear bound states of frequency saturating the superradiant condition~\eqref{eq:superradiance_condition}, and give rise to stationary hairy BHs that interpolate between Kerr BHs and boson stars.
+These hairy BHs evade the no-hair theorem of GR and might play an important role in astrophysical tests of the Kerr hypothesis.